Dirt Track Rolls Royce | ![]() |

 29 August 2004:

-The cluster above are the cardboard templates that I used for determining the exact height and shape of the dashboard with respect to the chassis.
+The cluster below are the cardboard templates that I used for determining the exact height and shape of the dashboard with respect to the chassis.
 The dashboard will be held on the body while the roll cage is on the chassis; so a very good matching in assembly was necessary.
 The dashboard is seen in the lower part of the photo.

 30 August 2004: